rbrunetti/Specl-Tutorial-SOAPHandlerWS/README.md

-WSCoL-Tutorial-SOAPHandler-Server
+Specl-Tutorial-SOAPHandler-Server
 =================================

-WSCoL Analyzer Tutorial - SOAP Handler, Server Side project
+Specl Analyzer Tutorial - SOAP Handler, Server Side project

-The developed web service is called _BookstoreWS_, it also use an attached SOAP Handler for use WSCoL as pre-condition validator.
+The developed web service is called _BookstoreWS_, it also use an attached SOAP Handler for use Specl as pre-condition validator.

 ## Table of Content